We are proud of all of our alumni.

 On Founder's Day (Nov.
 1st/Dr. Cushman's birthday), a group of alumni return to campus and speak to current students.
 There's no greater testament to Dr. Cushman's legacy and the quality of a Cushman education than the diverse and impressive accomplishments of our alumni.

 On Alumni & Career Day, some of our alumni are invited to speak to our High School students about how the endeavors of Industry, Courtesy and Responsibility contributed to their success.
-See who spoke at the most recent event on Nov.
-30th.
+See who spoke at the most recent event.

 The following are some alumni who visited campus recently:

-In 2012, Mathew took his current position as the director of communications for The Miami Foundation, Greater Miami’s $200 million endowed community foundation.
-Since joining The Miami Foundation, Matthew has developed the communications strategy for Give Miami Day, contributing to more than doubling the dollars raised during the most active day of philanthropic giving in South Florida history: $3.2 million in 2013 up from $1.2 million in 2012.
+In 2012, Matthew took his current position as Senior Director of Communications and Engagement for The Miami Foundation, Greater Miami’s $200 million endowed community foundation.
+Since joining The Miami Foundation, Matthew has developed the communications strategy for Give Miami Day, contributing to more than doubling the dollars raised during the most active day of philanthropic giving in South Florida history: $14.4 million in 2019.
 In 2011, Matthew was recognized by Legacy magazine of The Miami Herald as one of South Florida’s Top 40 Under 40 Black Leaders of Tomorrow.

 Dr. Stephanie Lutton Carey '85